Route map

 Use cases

-Requirement: An enterprise connects to Alibaba Cloud using two private connections: a primary 100 Gbit/s link and a backup 10 Gbit/s link.
-Under normal conditions, traffic uses the primary link.
-If the primary link fails, traffic automatically fails over to the backup link.
+Requirement: An enterprise connects to Alibaba Cloud through two private connections: a 100 Gbps China Telecom connection and a 10 Gbps China Unicom connection.
+Under normal conditions, traffic uses the China Telecom link.
+If the primary link fails, traffic automatically switches to the China Unicom link.

 Solution:

-• In an inbound route policy, for routes received from the primary link's VBR, do not modify the AS path
+• In an inbound route map, create a rule for routes received from the China Telecom VBR that does not modify the AS PATH

-• When the primary link fails, its routes are withdrawn, and traffic automatically switches to the backup link.
+• When the China Telecom link fails, its routes are withdrawn, and traffic automatically fails over to the China Unicom link.

 Solution:

-• Set the action to deny to block these routes from being advertised.
+• Set the action to deny to prevent these routes from being advertised.

 Solution:

-• In a route policy, match the Community values to direct video traffic to the low-latency link and file transfer traffic to the high-bandwidth link.
+• In the route map, match by community to steer video traffic to the low-latency link and file transfer traffic to the high-bandwidth link.

 How it works

-Using a route policy involves three steps: creating the policy, adding rules, and binding it to a network instance.
+Using a route map is a three-step process: create the route map, add rules, and associate it with a network instance.

 Step